Learn how the Early Intervention Framework can support services in Scotland

 - A searchable database of evidence-based mental health and wellbeing interventions for children and young people (from the antenatal period- 18 years)

-- Comprehensive information for each intervention included in the database across six key dimensions of implementation
+- Comprehensive information for each intervention included in the database across six key dimensions of implementation (dimensions are based on the Hexagon Tool, developed by the National Implementation Research Network (NIRN) which can be downloaded here)

 - Guided questioning to support critical thinking and decision making regarding selecting and implementing interventions